HaveAGitGat/Tdarr_Plugins/README.md

   Please see the bottom of this README for the structure of an example file object:

- 6.
- Once you have finished configuring your plugin,
+ 6.Once you have finished configuring your plugin,

  For community plugins:
  Create a pull request to have your plugin added to: